JaminCO/JaminCO/README.md

 ## Hi there 👋

-#### My name is Jamin I am a python developer and I am a web3 enthusiasts.
+#### My name is Jamin I am a Python developer and web3 enthusiast.
-- 🌱 I’m currently learning Data Science
+- 🌱 I’m currently learning Cybersecurity
 - 💬 Ask me about Web3
 - 👯 I’m looking to collaborate on any projects
 - 📫 How to reach me: